 This is an introductory course that will familiarize the student with the basic principles and theories associated with sociology.
 This course will prepare students to look critically at a variety of social issues.
 Critical thinking is emphasized as students are provided thought provoking opportunities in challenging them to examine their diverse world.
+Note(s): This course is part of the 30 credit transfer framework agreement with the Pennsylvania State System of Higher Education

 Note(s): This course is part of the 30 credit transfer framework agreement with the Pennsylvania State System of Higher Education universities.
+3 credits